wang9hu/cheatsheets-and-misc/myTypescriptNote.md

 **Optional Chaining**:

 - use `?.` to access the property that may or may not exist, return `undefined` if not.
+- this can also be used with array if the target array may or may not exist
+- this can also be used with function if the function may or may not match the invocation.

 ```
 type Customer = { birthday: Date }